IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project0.rst

   Setup the `project0` project.

-1. Open Blender and switch to the BlenderBIM workspace.
+1. Open Blender and switch to the Bonsai workspace.
 2. Create a new IFC project.
 Use Metric.
 3. Save it as `project0.ifc` file.
 4. (optional) Save the `project0.blend` file.